MRI and Georgia Institute of Technology Collaboration

 Several publications have resulted from this collaboration, in the form of conference proceedings and journal papers.
-All this in an effort to establish research-based evidence for claims of the performance and utility of BoldVu® displays in applicable markets.
+This research helps establish evidence for BoldVu® display performance.
+It also supports claims about their utility in applicable markets.

 Publication: